alex-knaub/term-extractor/README.markdown

 One limitation of this is that it doesn't necessarily extract all reasonable terms.
 For example "natural language" is a reasonable term for this text which is not included in this.
 The way we use the term extractor at trampoline is to build a vocabulary of terms we consider interesting and then performing literal string searching for this term - this allows us to be selective in what terms we generate and permissive in looking for matches for them.

 Currently only english is supported.
-There are plans
+There are plans to support other languages, but nothing is implemented in that regard: It requires someone who is native to that language, a competent programmer and at least passingly familiar with NLP, so understandably we're a bit resource constrained on getting wide spread non-english support.

 ## Copyright